 In Large Cities all operators achieved good results.
-Telekom Srbija and Vip mobile had below 1% of failed calls.
+Telenor with lack of failed calls.

-Telekom Srbija had the lowest percentage of dropped calls, only 0.19%.
-Vip mobile and Telenor were behind with results respectively 0.61% and 0.80%.
+A1 had the lowest percentage of dropped calls, only 0.13%.
+Telenor slightly behind with 0.19% and Telekom Srbija last with 0.45%.

 The percentage of dropped calls in Small Cities was very low for all three mobile operators.